 - Symphony Orchestra

-We are pleased to offer musical instrument and theory tuition after school by qualified private music teachers.
+We are pleased to offer musical instrument, voice and theory tuition after school by qualified private music teachers.
 Lessons occur at the Aesch and Reinach Campuses.

 We are proud to partner with...

-Sinfonieorchester Basel musicians provide expert coaching to ISB instrumentalists during Instant (Symphony) Orchestra projects.
-ISB musicians have also been given exclusive access to Sinfonieorchester Basel rehearsals.
-In addition, members of the Sinfonieorchester adjudicate the two annual ISB Music Competitions (Grade 9 - 12 and Grade 6 - 8).
+Sinfonieorchester Basel musicians provide expert coaching to instrumentalists at International School Basel during Instant (Symphony) Orchestra projects.
+Our students are also given exclusive access to Sinfonieorchester Basel rehearsals.
+Members of the Sinfonieorchester adjudicate the two annual ISB Music Competitions.

 The entire Music Program under the leadership of Mr. Norris has been excellent.
 He offers lunchtime music group rehearsals, after school music ensembles, Instant Orchestra short term ensembles, special outings to concerts, ongoing solo recital opportunities, AND competitions both on site and off-site.
 Mr. Norris is to be commended for his energy, enthusiasm, and his ability to engage others in creating such a strong community at ISB.

 Grade 12 Parent (United States)

 Visual arts are an integral part of everyday life, permeating all levels of human creativity, expression, communication and understanding.

 International School Basel offers a variety of opportunities and experiences for students to develop, engage and respond to the world around them through artist workshops, field trips, university visits, internships and art exhibitions.

 Visiting artists and university representatives are regularly invited to to demonstrate various art mediums and discuss careers in the arts.
 Students are also invited to take on visual arts internships and propose new ideas to enrich the walls of our campuses with art murals.